Meet Our Staff

 Client Care Specialists

 Originally from Hingham, Claudia now lives in Duxbury.
 Prior to her time here, she cut her teeth in customer care as a flight attendant with American airlines for 42 years!
-At home she has two cats.
-“Little” is an 18 year old American shorthair and “Alley” is a Maine Coon mix.
+At home she has a Maine Coon mix cat named “Alley”.
 In her free time, Claudia enjoys yoga, walking, reading, gardening, biking, and spending time with family and friends.
 These include her two children, Chris and Cara, as well as her three grandchildren, Jack, Ben, and Charlette.

 Sarah comes to us from Quincy where she was born and continues to reside.
 Her parents also live in Quincy and she has one older sister in Florida.
 She studies finance at Northeastern and was a room technician and receptionist at the Animal Health Center before joining our team.
 She is amazingly gifted at client relations and management.
 As we continue to modernize over the next several years, she will be an integral part of setting up our paperless medical records system.
 In her free time, Sarah volunteers with Boston Cares.
 She loves anything food-related as well as tennis, hiking, and traveling abroad with friends.
 For a pet, she has a Red Ear Slider turtle named Oo-guai.